 - Turquoise water swimming holes.

 - The descent off of Mt.
-Stol (starting at mile 140) is one of the great gravel descents anywhere.
+Stol is one of the great gravel descents anywhere.
 The ascent that got you there, through a tunnel of trees, is also notable.

-- Amazing limestone caves at Rakova kotlina pri Rakeku (mile 252).
+- Amazing limestone caves at Rakova kotlina pri Rakeku.

-- This is a bikepacking route; a traditional touring bike will sometimes be overwhelmed.
+- The ideal bicycle will be a hardtail mtb or a capable gravel bike with 38mm+ tires.
+A traditional touring bike will sometimes be overwhelmed.